Timothy B. Schmit

 Timothy Bruce Schmit (born October 30, 1947) is an American musician, singer, and songwriter.
-He has performed as the bassist and vocalist for Poco and the Eagles, having replaced bassist and vocalist Randy Meisner in both cases.
+He has performed as the bassist and vocalist for rock bands Poco and the Eagles, having replaced Randy Meisner in both cases.
 Schmit has also worked for decades as a session musician and solo artist.
 In 1998, he was inducted into the Rock and Roll Hall of Fame as a member of the Eagles.